-Pegasus: Israeli firm temporarily blocks some clients from using its spyware, say reports
+Pegasus: Israeli firm blocks some clients from using its spyware on claims of misuse, say reports

-An employee of the NSO Group told NPR that the company is trying to prove to Israeli officials that those named in media reports are not Pegasus targets.
+An employee of the NSO Group said that the company is trying to prove to Israeli officials that those named in media reports are not Pegasus targets.

-Israeli surveillance company NSO Group has temporarily blocked several clients from using its technologies as it investigates claims of misuse, NPR reported on Thursday, quoting an employee.
+Israeli surveillance company NSO Group has temporarily blocked several clients from using its technologies as it investigates claims of misuse, American non-profit media organisation NPR reported on Thursday, quoting an employee.

 The decision came in the wake of allegations that the company’s spyware, Pegasus, was used to conduct surveillance on several politicians, journalists and activists around the world, including India.